WADDINGTON Anglers will descend upon Waddington this weekend for the annual St. Lawrence River Walleye Associations annual Northern Pike Challenge.

-Registration for the tournament will begin at 3 a.m. at the Louisville Fire Hall on state Route 37 and continue until 7 a.m. when the tournament begins.
-Tournament sites include Coles Creek, Brandy Brook, Fobares Pond and Wilson Hill.
+Registration for the tournament will begin at 3 a.m.
+Saturday at the Louisville Fire Hall on Route 37, continuing until 7 a.m., when the tournament will begin.
+Tournament sites are Coles Creek, Brandy Brook, Fobares Pond and Wilson Hill.

-While many tournaments assign anglers a location or hold lotteries to determine fishing sites, Mr. Gagner said participants in the Northern Pike Challenge can fish at any of the sites they choose.
-Registration for those fishing in the adult division is $35, with a special price of $10 available for youth division entrants 15 and under.
+While many tournaments assign anglers a location or hold lotteries to determine fishing sites, Mr. Gagner said participants in the Northern Pike Challenge can fish at any site they choose.
+Registration is $35 for the adult division and $10 for youths 15 and younger.

-All youths will receive a prize upon registration, he said, adding the youth division also features 100 percent payback.
+All youths will receive a prize upon registration, he said.

-Adult entrants will be taking their shot at nearly $20,000 in cash and prizes with $1,000 awarded each hour for the top three fish during that hour.
-A $100 cash prize will also be awarded to the angler catching the largest walleye of the day and the largest pike of the day.
+Adult entrants will compete for nearly $20,000 in cash and prizes, with $1,000 awarded each hour, divided among the top three fish during that hour.
+A $100 cash prize also will be awarded to the angler catching the largest walleye of the day and the largest pike of the day.
 Mountings for those fish have been donated by Three Rivers Taxidermy and Natures Trophies.

-On top of all of that the tournament will also include nearly $15,000 in door prizes, with two cash prizes of $2,500 and a wacky hat contest among the offerings.
+The tournament also will include nearly $15,000 in door prizes, with two cash prizes of $2,500 and a wacky hat contest among the offerings.

-Door prizes, as well as the tournaments other prizes will be awarded at Sandy Beach at 4 p.m.
+Door prizes as well as the tournaments other prizes will be awarded at 4 p.m. at Sandy Beach.

 For more information, visit www.stlawrenceriverwalleyeassociation.com.